The Oppo UDP203 BluRay Player offers outstanding 4k video playback and perfect sound at a truly attainable price point.

 Virtually any 5″ optical disc format made is supported by the UDP203: BluRay discs in both 4K and Full HD (2D and 3D), DVDs, CDs and even DVD-Audio and SACDs are supported.
 You’ll also be relieved to hear that the UDP203 is fully HDCP2.2 compliant.

-Additionally, the Oppo UDP203 can function as a Hi-Res music player, thanks to onboard wi-fi or via the network port.
+The Oppo UDP203 is more than just a high quality 4K video player, however.
+Thanks to the Oppo UDP203’s network and audio specificiations, the Oppo UDP203 can function as a Hi-Res music player.
 True Hi-Res audio is supported via the UDP203’s impressive hardware specifications.
 Talking of which…

 Well Connected and Well Engineered